dmbarbour/wikilon/docs/AwelonLang.md

         c w         => c            copies are equivalent [E] w d     => d [E]        why swap first?

-A runtime has discretion to perform rewrites that are invisible to the final evaluated result.
-These rewrites may be visible in case of an incomplete evaluation, e.g. when stopping on quota or debug breakpoints.
-Optimizations can feasibly save a lot of computation resources.
+A runtime has discretion to perform rewrites that don't affect the final evaluated program (i.e. same rendered result).
+Explicit annotations are required to permit visible optimizations.

 *Note:* It is feasible to perform high level optimizations, such as rewriting `[F] map [G] map` to `[F G] map` or reordering matrix multiplications to minimize number of operations.
 Unfortunately, it's generally unclear how to express these optimizations or prove their validity, and such optimizations are fragile to abstractions.
 I would recommend modeling such optimizations explicitly, constructing an intermediate program 'plan' then optimizing and compiling it into an Awelon function.